spl1nes/cotdrank/README.md

 4. Divide the calculated rating gain/loss by 10 to limit the gain/loss by 1/10-th.
 This leads to a more realistic gain/loss per COTD of 10 - 70 rating points.
 5. Set a maximum rating gain/loss of 300 per COTD (usually only relevant for the first 10 COTD matches)
 6. Limit the minimum ELO a player can have to 100.
+7. A player who participated in the time attack/qualification but not in the COTD is ignored on that day.

 ### Result